Operational guidelines for the Danish Helpline

 4. that a child or young person under the age of 18 has been abused.

-In special cases where it is assessed that the young person or others around the young person are in acute danger of death, OR if a criminal act is imminent, employees in the organization’s counseling must avert by reporting to the police.
+In special cases where it is assessed that the young person or others around the young person are in acute danger of death, OR if a criminal act is imminent, employees in the organisation’s counselling must avert by reporting to the police.
 It is subsequently up to the police to decide whether they will try to track down the young person and thus start an investigation.

-It is always an employed coordinator from the counseling service who handles the urgent inquiries in the counseling service and contacts the police if necessary.
+It is always an employed coordinator from the counselling service who handles the urgent inquiries in the counselling service and contacts the police if necessary.

 Operational Guidelines: technical and safety points